 I decided I would pursue this and begun further education attending the NCCA at Bournemouth University studying BA (Hons) Computer Visualisation & Animation after college in 2013.
 At the NCCA I have learnt about a wide range of aspects of the VFX and games industry: animation, modelling, design, cinematography, pre-production, post-production, texturing, rigging, mathematics, programming, pipeline, group work, scripting, sculpting, and also theory work involving essays and research.

 Since my time at university I’ve completed multiple projects in both my academic and free time and these can all be seen in my Portfolio.
 I have partaken in multiple Game Jams and competitions as a part of small teams developing these games.
 Our most recent and noteworthy achievement was coming 2nd place in the EGX Rezzed Creative Assembly Game Jam 2016 and competing with industry professionals for prizes as the only complete team of students.

-Now, if you bothered reading all of my story then I truly admire your dedication.
+Now, if you bothered reading all of my stories then I truly admire your dedication.
 It was a bit of a chore to write but It’s more for the people who want to hire me and to give you some information as to how I got where I am now.
 That, however, doesn’t tell you a thing about who I am, just what I’ve done.
 Let’s get to the good stuff!
-Here are some things that make me me:
+Here are some things that make me, me: